 - 6. Monitoring Presto provides an interactive web interface, Presto-Admin, for the management and monitoring of queries. - a.
-Check status of all presto nodes
+Check status of all presto nodes regarding management tools, clients, drivers, plugins, and libraries.
+It is maintained by Facebook .

 '''

 presto-admin server status

 '''